Kwangsa19/Python-OpenCV-Image-Processing/README.md

 # Python-OpenCV-Image-Processing

 > This project is based on Coursera Project Course ("OpenCV Image Processing").
 Please enroll to this course by visiting this [link](https://www.coursera.org/projects/image-processing-with-python).
 The file name starts with numerical value 1-5.
+> For your convenience, I divided the tasks into 5 different files.
 ## Description

 This project will produce the following outputs: